chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-02-19-paper-been-read.md

+(23) 2021-08-03:

-(23) 2021-08-03: Estimation and compensation of dispersion for a high-resolution optical coherence tomography system
+- Estimation and compensation of dispersion for a high-resolution optical coherence tomography system

+To be read~

+> <u>Dispersion:</u>
+>
+> High-speed phase- and group-delay scanning with a grating-based phase control delay line
+>
+>  Dual-fiber stretcher as a tunable dispersion compensator for an all-fiber optical coherence tomography system
+>
+>  Dispersion compensation in high-speed optical coherence tomography by acousto-optic modulation
+>
+>  Dispersion compensation in Fourier domain optical coherence tomography
+>
+> Dispersion compensation for FD-OCT using spectrum reconstruction
+>
+> Dispersion compensation in Fourier domain optical coherence tomography using the fractional Fourier transform
+>
+> Demonstration of tolerance to dispersion of master/slave interferometry
+>
+> Extracting and compensating dispersion mismatch in ultrahigh-resolution Fourier domain OCT imaging of the retina
+>
+> Ultrahigh-resolution high-speed retinal imaging using spectral-domain optical coherence tomography
+>
+> Spectral calibration in spectral domain optical coherence tomography

 (22) 2021-07-28: